MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/shell/dynamic-help.md

 ---
 # Using dynamic help

-Dynamic Help provides just-in-time help that allows you to stay focused on your work losing your place typing on the command line.
+Dynamic Help provides just-in-time help that allows you to stay focused on your work without losing your place typing on the command line.

 ## Getting cmdlet help